 This song is about how relationships are never perfect.
 It’s almost guaranteed that someone is going to get hurt.
-But, just because someone gets hurt doesn’t mean that the relationship has to end.
+But just because someone gets hurt doesn’t mean the relationship has to end.
 Rather than walking away from it all, you can work to fix the problem and mend a broken heart to make the relationship last a long time.
 If you’re in the middle of a lover’s quarrel (or battle), give this song a listen.
-It might do you some good!
+It might do you some good.

 Pink wrote this song shortly after she and her husband had marital problems in 2008.
 They separated amicably, but people started calling her a hypocrite after this song came out.
 The song was never meant to be serious – she wrote it in a jokey manner, and it was meant to be a fun song about leaving behind an ex and taking all the money.
 To shut up everyone calling her a hypocrite, her husband appeared in the music video, and it worked.

 This song offers a toast to all the “freaks,” whether you’re a self-proclaimed freak or deemed so by society, and encourages everyone to be themselves.
 The song is meant to be like a party for everyone who doesn’t fit in, and it questions everyone who judges by asking them, “why so serious?”
 If you’re feeling alone, judged, or out of touch with the rest of the crowd, you can dance away all your insecurities to this song!

 ‘What About Us’ is essentially a protest song directed toward politicians and leaders who seem to make decisions that go against the people.
 The song questions the empty promises and foiled plans that break the trust of many communities.
 Since this song came out in 2017, some people assume it has something to do with the United States’ 2016 election, but Pink hasn’t confirmed or denied anything about it.
 The song is vague enough that anyone can use it to question misguided leadership.